qgindi/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 ### Drag and drop files to insert path
 You can drag and drop files from File Explorer etc to the code editor.
 It inserts code with file path.
 Links too.

+You can also drag and drop scripts etc from the Files panel.

 ### Focus
 To focus the code editor control without changing selection: middle-click.